-Movies frequently employ dramatic and unrealistic scenarios to create suspense, humor, or drama.
-But no matter how much we enjoy watching these situations play out, they're usually just not practical or possible in real life.
+Movies often utilize sensational and improbable situations to generate tension, amusement, or emotional intensity.
+However much we derive pleasure from observing these scenarios unfold, they are typically not feasible or achievable in real life.
 Below are some popular movie tropes that are unlikely to work in reality

 1. The Hero Always Wins

 The hero-always-wins movie trope is a common element in action and adventure films.
-The protagonist faces difficult and dangerous situations but ultimately triumphs… every single time.
-It is seen as a form of wish fulfillment and provides closure and satisfaction for the audience; but it can also be criticized for being predictable and lacking in suspense.
+The protagonist faces difficult and dangerous situations, consistently emerging triumphant.
+This formula is seen as a means of satisfying viewers' wishes and providing resolution and satisfaction.
+Nevertheless, it can also draw criticism for its predictability and lack of suspense.

 It's Gets Boring

-The idea of love at first sight is frequently used in romantic films where two characters quickly and immediately develop intense feelings for each other.
-This can create a sense of idealized romance and passion, which can be enjoyable for viewers.
+The notion of love at first sight is frequently portrayed in romantic films, where two characters rapidly and immediately develop intense feelings for each other.
+This portrayal can evoke a heightened sense of romance and passion, providing an enjoyable experience for the audience.

 However, this trope has also been criticized for being overly simplistic and unrealistic.
 To add more depth to this trope, filmmakers can choose to depict the characters facing challenges or falling in love over a longer period of time, which can make the portrayal of their romance more complex and realistic.

 The idea that a single punch can render someone unconscious is a prevalent theme in action movies, where the protagonist often triumphs over their adversary with a single, mighty strike.
 While this cliché can provide a certain degree of satisfaction in certain situations, its credibility falls short of expectations.
 Moreover, it can face criticism for perpetuating harmful societal messages.
 Perhaps it's best to refrain from physically assaulting others.